joshday/OnlineStats.jl/doc/index.md

 - `update!(o, data...)`
     - update observations one at a time with respect to the weighting scheme
 - `updatebatch!(o, data...)`
     - treat a batch of data as an equal piece of information.
-The weighting scheme is applied uniformly to all data in the batch.
+A gradient-based update uses the entire batch to estimate the gradient and one step is taken.
 - `onlinefit!(o, b, data...; batch = false)`
-    - update `o` with batches of size `b`.  `batch = false` defaults to `update!(o, data...)`
+    - update `o` with batches of size `b`.  `batch = false` simply calls `update!(o, data...)`
 - `tracefit!(o, b, data...; batch = false)`
     - Run through data as in `onlinefit` and return a vector `OnlineStat[o1, o2,...]` where each element has been updated with a batch of size `b`.